yl940127/XACML/README.md

 Click here to view the [JavaDoc] (http://att.github.io/XACML/javadocs/index.html).

 Tutorials and other useful information is also located on our [Github Pages site] (http://att.github.io/XACML).

-# Building the source code

-The AT&T Laboratories development team uses Eclipse to build the software.
-Simply import each project into an Eclipse workspace.
+TBD - working on this 10/14.

 # Requirements